Cloudinary-Partner-Enablement/image-implementation-practice/README.md

 1. Open the `upload.js` file
 2. Follow the prompts to upload image files with various parameters

    a.
-Challenge #1 - Create an upload preset & upload an asset
+Challenge #1 - Basic upload w/ various parameters

    b.
-Challenge #2 - Upload w/ auto-tagging
+Challenge #2 - Create an upload preset & upload an asset

    c.
+Challenge #3 - Upload w/ auto-tagging

-Challenge #3 - Using `eval` on upload
+   d.
+Challenge #4 - Using `eval` on upload